fluxcd/flux/docs/references/fluxyaml-config-files.md

 ## How to construct a .flux.yaml file

-Aside from the special case of the `files` directive, `.flux.yaml` files come in two varieties: "patch-updated", "command-updated".
+Aside from the special case of the `scanForFiles` directive, `.flux.yaml` files come in two varieties: "patch-updated", "command-updated".
 These refer to the way in which [automated updates](./automated-image-update.md) are applied to files in the
 repo: